 by Jennifer Clark

-Jennifer Clark is the Development Coordinator with the Institute for Women’s Policy Research.
+Jennifer Clark is the Director of Communications at the Institute for Women’s Policy Research.

 To view more of IWPR’s research, visit IWPR.org